Federal Estate Tax Returns and Audits

-While there have been fewer federal estate tax returns required to be filed due to increases in the federal estate tax credit, our clients with larger estates often seek our assistance with respect to the filing of required estate tax returns.
+While there have been fewer federal estate tax returns required to be filed due to increases in the federal estate tax credit, clients with larger estates often seek assistance from O'Reilly Rancilio's estate planning attorneys with respect to the filing of required estate tax returns.
 Depending upon the assets of the estate, this process may involve one or several of the following services:

 - Gathering of asset information from you (including reviewing past gifting and asset basis information) to determine whether federal or state estate tax returns need to be filed

 - Determining whether alternate valuation, special elections, or other tax options should be elected or utilized to reduce or defer tax liabilities